TobiasNickel/TemplateManager/README.md

 # TemplateManager

-This small framework help you to work with mustache, jade, ejs or underscore templates.
+This small framework help you to work with mustache, jade, ejs, doT or underscore templates.
 It let you easily structure your templete in a hierarchy.
 It enables to load subTemplates by providing a child templateManager to the used data-object.
 Now it can load templates from <template>-tags or via name throu ajax.

+## Features
+-loading templates dynamicly from the server during development -merge templates for Production to JS
+-load your templates hirarchic from your filesystem -build recursive templates

 ## Usage
 You can check everything in detail in the source of index.html and the Templates folder.